CiscoTestAutomation/pyats/docs/kleenex/usages.rst

     # -------

     # using kleenex to clean a physical testbed topology
-    # (using tclclean implementation for device image loading)
     bash$ kleenex -testbed_file physical_testbed.yaml -clean_file clean.yaml

 The unique feature of running under decoupled model of execution is the ability